Tencent/Hippy/docs/en-us/guide/exception.md

 # Exception capture

-Hippy can catch unexpected errors that are not handled in JS code by listening `uncaughtException` for events.
+Hippy can catch unexpected errors that are not handled in JS code by listening `uncaughtException` events.

-!> currently `uncaughtException` unable to catch `Promise` errors in
+!> currently `uncaughtException` unable to catch errors in `Promise`.

 Usage: